dashpay/docs/wallets/copay/getting-started.rst

 Simply tap the **Receive** icon at the bottom of the screen to receive Dash.
-The wallet will generate and display a QR code for the other device to scan, or you can simply tap the displayed address to copy it to the clipboard so you can paste it in another app.
+The wallet will generate and display a QR code for the other device to scan, or you can tap the displayed address to copy it to the clipboard so you can paste it in another app.
 If you have multiple wallets, you can see the name of the wallet at the bottom of the screen, and tap it to switch between wallets.
 The receiving address will change and you will receive a notification when you receive the transfer.

 |image8| |image9|